Natsu007/nordigen-php-7.1/README.md

-# Nordigen PHP Library
+# Nordigen PHP(7.1) Library

+**This is a fork from [https://github.com/nordigen/nordigen-php](https://github.com/nordigen/nordigen-php) repostitory, so I can use API in php 7.1.
+I hope it helps others who cannot use the latest version of php due to other dependencies.
+Remdme.md has been partially rewritten to comply with php 7.1.
+I left the other parts in their original form.**

-This is official PHP client library for [GoCardless Bank Account Data](https://gocardless.com/bank-account-data/).
+This is a **non-official** PHP client library for [GoCardless Bank Account Data](https://gocardless.com/bank-account-data/).

 For a full list of endpoints and arguments, see the [docs](https://developer.gocardless.com/bank-account-data/quick-start-guide).